How to Tell if a Copyright Infringement Claim is Real

 It’s no secret that marketing is a “day to learn: lifetime to master” concept.
 Because of this complexity, it can seem impossible to maximize the efficiency of your business’s financial investment.
-Unlike large corporations, home service providers don’t have large budgets to blindly dump into different marketing strategies.
+Unlike large corporations, home service providers don’t have large budgets to dump into different marketing strategies blindly.
 As such, we’ve outlined three powerful ways that the inbound marketing process can help separate you from the sea of competition in your industry.

 It may help to visualize the inbound marketing process as three pieces of a wheel.
 We use the imagery of a wheel because the marketing process is ongoing, creating forward momentum as you hit each stage.
-Put simply, you want to attract leads to your website or online platform.
+You want to attract leads to your website or online platform.
 Once you do, you’ll engage them with helpful content to convert into customers.
 Lastly, your goal should be to delight your current customer so that you attract them for repeat business or they send you more referrals for you to engage!

 That all might seem pretty simple.
 But, how does a home service provider start putting this into action and garnering more business?
-We outline each phase more in depth below.
+We outline each phase more in-depth below.

 Attraction is all about earning your client’s attention.
 In today’s digital age, it has never been easier to put things in front of the faces of your consumers.
 Because of this saturation, consumers have become extremely discerning with what advertising and content they take seriously.